GoInterject/GoInterject.github.io/bApps/bFinancials/AddingNotes.md

-Insert a column to the right of Column B (or the column that is the row definitions column) and insert **RowDefName** in row 2.
+Insert a column to the right of Column B (or the row definitions column) and insert **RowDefName** in row 2.

 > **NOTE:** The RowDefName Column must be one column to the right of the Row Definitions for your main report pull function.